7 Health Benefits Of Eating Broccoli During Pregnancy

 • Avoid yellow colored heads as they are over-matured varieties.

-• Avoid wilted or dried floretsiXOne of the small flowers that make up the head of a cauliflower or broccoli. .
+• Avoid wilted or dried floretsiOne of the small flowers that make up the head of a cauliflower or broccoli. .

 A Word Of Caution

 Broccoli contains various powerful compounds that can adversely affect the skin.
-As a result, some individuals may suffer from allergic rashes when they touch broccoli.
-So, it is safe to eat this cruciferous vegetable in moderation, following appropriate serving instructions during pregnancy (12).
+As a result, some individuals may have allergic rashes when they touch broccoli.
+If you notice any adverse reactions after consuming broccoli, it is advisable to stop consumption and consult your healthcare provider (12).

 protip_icon Point to consider